 The privately managed, multi-instance cloud hosting platform supports in-region customers leveraging Hyland products.

-According to Hyland, the co-located data centres located in Auckland and Wellington meet the ‘rigorous standards’ for data sovereignty and encryption required by the New Zealand government, ensuring customer data is protected by the highest levels of digital and physical security protocols.
+According to Hyland, the co-located data centers located in Auckland and Wellington meet the ‘rigorous standards' for data sovereignty and encryption required by the New Zealand government, ensuring customer data is protected by the highest levels of digital and physical security protocols.

 “The Hyland Cloud is flexible and responsive to unique customer security requirements providing tailored support necessary for organisations to conduct risk assessments and audits,” the company explains.